Skip to content

 Can I list WSL distros from a non-admin terminal?

 Yes, you can list installed WSL distributions using a standard, non-admin terminal.
-Commands like ‘wsl -l’ or ‘wsl -l -v’ do not require elevated permissions to execute, making it safe and easy for any user to check their current Linux environment status on Windows 11.
+Commands like ‘wsl -l’ or ‘wsl -l -v’ do not require elevated permissions to execute, making it safe and accessible for any user to check their current Linux environment status on Windows 11.

 Was this guide helpful?